“Willkommen in Berlin!”

 Here are some top 10 culinary experiences in Berlin:

 - Berlin Food Tour by bike is an amazing experience that combines cycling, sightseeing, and top cuisine.

 - Friedrichshain Neighborhood comes to life with countless food options from around the world.

 - Hummus and Friends with a menu based exclusively on hummus!

 - Maximilians Restaurant is located close to Checkpoint Charlie and is famous for its Bavarian cuisine.

-- Marjellechen which serves dishes based on old Prussian recipes.
+- Marjellechen serves dishes based on old Prussian recipes.

 - Wok to Walk where clients can customize the dishes according to their preferences.

 - Five Elephant is a hipster-like café with an aromatic cappuccino and forget-all-about-your-diet cream cakes.

 - Currywurst is not a place, but an extremely popular dish; it is a pork sausage seasoned with ketchup and curry.